 What, you ask?
 Well, I'm going to share the opening of my WIP.
 This is different, however, from when I shared the opening chapters of Fallen.
 How's that?
 Because this is the completely raw, unedited first draft that no one has ever seen (aside from me, obviously).

 See with Fallen, by the time I posted early chapters here, they'd already gone through multiple rounds of revisions, been read by critique partners, and even been sent in as part of a fellowship application.
 They weren't perfect, but they were far from raw.

 This time, I'll be cleaning up the draft to get rid of things like strike-through portions, but that's it.
 You'll notice that not all the characters even have names yet.
-There's no guarantee that this scene will make it into the published version of this story—or that there will even be a published version, since the draft isn't complete.
+There's no guarantee that this scene will make it into the published version of this story.
 Still, your feedback is very welcome!

 I have talked about this story (working title "Summer Seduction") before, so for a refresher, click here.

 Okay, ready?
 (I'm not, but...)
 Here we go: